Galeria-Kaufhof/ets-kafka-clients/README.md

 Kafka client library that adds de/serialization and versioning semantics to the official Kafka Clients library.

+## Modules

+Currently, you can use four different modules:

+* ets-kafka-clients-akka-stream
+* ets-kafka-clients-avro
+* ets-kafka-clients-core
+* ets-kafka-clients-test

+### ets-kafka-clients-akka-stream

+This module contains helper to create [Akka Stream Kafka](https://doc.akka.io/docs/akka-stream-kafka/current/) `Flow`s and `Source`s.

+### ets-kafka-clients-avro

+This module contains de/serializers for `Avro` using `Twitter Bijection`.

+### ets-kafka-clients-core

+This module contains the core functionality like different `KafkaMessageProtocol`s, configuration wrappers and a simple consumer and producer.

+### ets-kafka-clients-test

+You can find examples at the `ets-kafka-clients-test` module.

 ## De/serialization

 This library introduces three types of topics, these are